Key Dates

 Executive

-Gareth Downing, Acting Chief Executive Officer
+Gareth Downing, Deputy Chief Executive Officer

 Gareth Downing - Deputy CEOGareth oversees a team responsible for ACCAN’s policy work, community engagement and membership.
 His career has focused on policy and regulation and he has worked on policy across a number of regulated sectors including telecommunications, energy and water.
 Gareth is committed to advancing consumer’s interest through his leadership of ACCAN’s policy team.